socialpaymentsbv/docs.clubcollect.com/api-documentation/ticket.md

 Page number.
 If it's not given, default to `1`.
 {% endapi-method-parameter %}
 {% api-method-parameter name="page\_size" type="integer" required=false %}
 Number of results per page.
-If it's not given, default to `30`.
+If it's not given, defaults to `30`.
 Maximum permitted value is `100`.
 {% endapi-method-parameter %}
 {% endapi-method-query-parameters %}
 {% endapi-method-request %}